togglebit/CANFDuino/README.md

 # CANFDuino
 Steps for installing and testing CANFDuino support for the Arduino IDE, running and testing your first CAN sketch:

-Step 1. - Download the CANFDuino folder zipped in this reporsitory.
+Step 1. - Download the CANFDuino folder zipped in this repository.

 Step 2. - Close the Arduino IDE if you have it open.
 Unzip the folder and copy the whole folder to your local arduino hardware folder.
 The path for this hardware folder is: C:\Users\YOUR USERNAME\Documents\Arduino\hardware.
 The whole folder should be pasted directly into the hardware folder creating: C:\Users\YOUR USERNAME\Documents\Arduino\hardware\CANFDuino.
+If you do not have a hardware folder, create one and place CANFDuino folder inside of it.

 Step 3. - Open the Arduino IDE, Go to the "Tools->Board->CANFDuino" to select the CANFDuino board as your target board.